-The DST is empowered by the CGRC Board to investigate and take action on driving standards incidents in any track session.
-This could be the pre-season track day, a test day, free practice, qualifying session or a race.
+The DST is empowered by the CGRC Board to investigate and take action on driving standards incidents in any track session during a race weekend.
+This could be free practice, qualifying session or a race.
 They may supplement their own investigations by the use of Motorsport UK Observer's reports, where available, and deemed appropriate by the Clerk of the Course, and by the use of any available video evidence.
+The DST will also review incidents from the pre-season track day and test days and, if appropriate, will issue feedback and guidance, however, no penalties will be awarded for these.